 How popular is the baby name Afton in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Afton and check out all the blog posts that mention the name Afton.
+Plus, check out all the blog posts that mention the name Afton.

 Prolific romance author Parris Afton Bonds — who co-founded both Romance Writers of America and the Southwest Writers Workshop — explained the origin of her first and middle names in an article from 1981: